 You can limit punctures further by keeping your tyres inflated to the pressure rating that's stamped on the sidewall.
 It's worth checking your tyres periodically.
 Sometimes a shard of flint or speck of glass will embed itself in the tyre but not penetrate until you've pressed it in further by riding on it.

-The Pro4 Endurance is the successor to Michelin's highly-rated Krylion tyre.
-It's meant, like the Intensive, as a high-mileage tyre for road cyclists who don't want to wear out – or puncture – their racing tyres.
-Despite being both fast and light, it has bead-to-bead puncture protection and the central section of the dual-density tread is hard wearing.
-It comes in different colours too.
-Sizes available: 23-622, 25-622.
+The Pro4 Endurance is designed as a high-mileage tyre for road cyclists who don't want to wear out – or puncture – their racing tyres.
+Despite being both fast and light, it has edge-to-edge puncture protection and the central section of the dual-density tread is hard wearing.
+It would suit road bike commuters, especially those doing big distances.
+It comes in different coloursås, although only in 23-38mm widths in 700C.